-Caution should be exercised when determining temperature-time profiles for spaces with high aspect ratios, for example 5:1 or greater, or for large spaces, for example those with an open (or exposed) floor area in excess of 5,000 ft2 (460 m2).
+Caution should be exercised when determining temperature-time profiles for spaces with high aspect ratios, for example 5:1 or greater, or for large spaces, for example those with an open (or exposed) floor area in excess of 5,000 ft (460 m).
 In such cases, it is unlikely that all combustibles will burn in the space simultaneously.
 Instead, burning will be most intense in, or perhaps limited to, the combustibles nearest to a ventilation source.
 For modest-sized compartments with low aspect ratios, the temperature history of the design fire can be determined by algebraic equations or computer models, such as those described in the SFPE Handbook of Fire Protection Engineering (SFPE, 2002).

-Caution should be exercised when determining the fire duration for spaces with high aspect ratios, for example 5:1 or greater, or for large spaces, for example those with a floor area in excess of 5,000 ft2 (460 m2).
+Caution should be exercised when determining the fire duration for spaces with high aspect ratios, for example 5:1 or greater, or for large spaces, for example those with a floor area in excess of $5,000 \text{ ft}^2 (460 \text{ m}^2)$ .
 The principal difficulty lies in obtaining a realistic estimate for the mass loss rate, given that all combustibles within the space may not be burning simultaneously.
 Failure to recognize uneven burning will result in an overestimation of the mass burning rate and an underestimation of the fire duration by a significant margin.
 Note: Some computation methods may implicitly determine the duration of the fire, in which case the calculation of mass loss rate is unnecessary.